-The harvesting of merchantable but non-marketable trees should be minimized.
+The harvesting of merchantable\ but non-marketable\ trees should be minimized.

-- 10.11.2 Appropriate consideration for protection of residual trees and maximum acceptable damage thresholds are included in standard operating procedures (SOPs) or other written materials.
-(Adapt IGI 10.11.4) - 10.11.3 Harvesting and silvicultural operations are conducted in such a way as to avoid or minimize damage to residual trees (crown, trunk and root), including nonmerchantable/non-marketable trees and trees being left for future harvest.
-(Adapt IGI 10.11.4) - 10.11.4 Selection cutting shall maintain or improve stand quality, thus avoiding high grading, while ensuring that native tree species are maintained at an ecologically appropriate scale, unless an alternative yet sound rationale is provided.
-(Add) - 10.12 The Organization shall dispose of waste materials in an environmentally appropriate manner.
-(C6.7 V4) - 10.12.1 Applicable to SLIMF:
+10.11.2 Appropriate consideration for protection of residual trees and maximum acceptable damage thresholds are included in standard operating procedures (SOPs) or other written materials.

+- 10.11.3 Harvesting and silvicultural operations are conducted in such a way as to avoid or minimize damage to residual trees (crown, trunk and root), including non-merchantable\/non-marketable\ trees and trees being left for future harvest. - 10.11.4 Selection cutting\ and partial cutting\ methods maintain or improve stand\ quality, thus avoiding high grading, while ensuring that native tree species are maintained at an ecologically appropriate scale\, unless an alternative yet sound rationale is provided. - 10.12 The Organization\ shall dispose of waste materials\ in an environmentally appropriate manner.
+(C6.7 V4)

-Collection, clean up, transportation and disposal of all waste materials is done in an environmentally appropriate way.
-(Adapt IGI 10.12.1)
+Collection, clean up, transportation and disposal of all waste materials\ is done in an environmentally appropriate way.

-Operational procedures related to handling of chemicals, liquid and solid non-organic waste materials, including fuel, oil, batteries and containers are in place and are implemented.
+Operational procedures related to handling of chemicals, liquid and solid non-organic waste materials\, including fuel, oil, batteries and containers are in place and are implemented.
 At a minimum, the procedures address:

 - 1. Collection, storage, and disposal of waste in an environmentally appropriate manner; - 2.
 Adherence to a waste recycling program, where it exists; - 3.
 Measures to prevent spills; - 4.
-Emergency plans for cleanup and treatment of injuries following spills or other accidents: - 5.
-Refueling constraints, including buffers around riparian zones and water bodies; - 6.
+Emergency plans for cleanup and treatment of injuries following spills or other accidents; - 5.
+Refueling constraints, including buffers around riparian zones\ and water bodies\; - 6.
 Removal of used materials, including machinery and equipment; and - 7.
-Securing abandoned buildings on the Management Unit.
-(Adapt IGI 10.12.1)
+Securing abandoned buildings on the Management Unit\.